 Galaxy often plays with gravity as each planetoid has its own gravitation field, allowing Mario to completely walk around whatever object he’s on, and even upside down at points.
 This drastically changed up the platforming gameplay with new challenges, even if the core mechanics were carried over from 64 and Sunshine.
 Galaxy features a ton of varied environments that each have a distinct feel, from the beautiful Gusty Garden Galaxy to the hot and cold Freezeflame Galaxy.

 Upon its release, Super Mario Galaxy received huge amounts of critical praise and even garnered quite a few Game of the Year awards, and for good reason.
 Galaxy is another example of the series at its best, providing an interesting new spin on gameplay while simultaneously giving players a varied and richly detailed world, or in this case, universe, to explore.

 4. Super Mario Odyssey

-This hat mechanic changes how you interact with the core elements of the series, and many of the puzzles are based around using the different things you can control.
-At the same time, Mario Odyssey introduces a number of new and imaginative worlds, like New Donk City, which strangely puts Mario next to full size humans.
+This hat mechanic changes how you interact with the core elements of the series, and many of the puzzles are based on using the different things you can control.
+At the same time, Mario Odyssey introduces a number of new and imaginative worlds, like New Donk City, which strangely puts Mario, next to full-size humans.
 The combination of new mechanics and worlds, along with a jazzy soundtrack and some impressive visuals, make Odyssey a more than worthy entry in the series.